bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

 {% include message_box.html type="note" title="Before you start" content="Make sure that you have the correct solution configuration in Visual Studio!
 You need to use a Distribution type code signing identity with an App Store provisioning profile.
 Also, make sure that the Distribution certificate and the provisioning profile are uploaded to Bitrise!"%}

 1. Go to the **Workflows** tab of the Workflow Editor.
-2. Select the workflow you created for deploying your app.
+2. Select the Workflow you created for deploying your app.
-3. Check that the code signing Steps and the **Xamarin Archive** Step are included in the workflow.
+3. Check that the code signing Steps and the **Xamarin Archive** Step are included in the Workflow.
 4. If you want to use a different solution configuration, change the values of the relevant Environment Variables on the **Env Var** tab.
 You can check out which Env Vars you need to change in the inputs of the **Xamarin Archive** Step.
-5. Add the **Deploy to iTunes Connect - Application Loader** Step to your workflow.
+5. Add the **Deploy to iTunes Connect - Application Loader** Step to your Workflow.

    ![](/img/deploy-itunes-connect.jpg)
 6. Click the **Deploy to iTunes Connect - Application Loader**  Step, and enter your Apple ID and password in the relevant input field.